Reed-Math241/pitchR/README.md

 <!-- badges: end -->

-The goal of XXX is to …
+The goal of XXX is to … figure out why the blazers are the worst team in the nba

 ## Installation